Big Morongo Canyon Preserve

 The Big Morongo Canyon Preserve is a 31,000-acres (130 km^{2}) native plants habitat and wildlife preserve located in the Little San Bernardino Mountains of the Transverse Ranges, in the transition zone between the higher Mojave Desert and lower elevation Colorado Desert section of the Sonoran Desert.
 Due to its location within this transition zone, the area is especially high in natural diversity.
 The natural spring fed desert oasis found here is one of the 10 largest Cottonwood (Populus fremontii) and Willow (Salix lasiolepis) riparian habitats in California.
 It is also identified by the Audubon Society as one of the most important avian habitat areas in California.

-The entrance to the preserve is located within Morongo Valley, California, an unincorporated town within San Bernardino County just off California State Route 62.
+The entrance to the preserve is located within Morongo Valley, California, an unincorporated place within San Bernardino County just off California State Route 62.
 Admission is free.
 The preserve is open from 7:30 am to sunset, each day.